Where to watch The Last of Us TV show in the UK

 How to watch ‘The Last of Us’ in the UK on Sky

-For viewers unwilling to stay up that late on a school night, even for The Last of Us, the show airs again at 9pm every Monday evening.
+For viewers unwilling to stay up that late on a school night, even for The Last of Us, the latest episode of the show airs again at 9pm every Monday evening.
 But you can, of course, always catch it on Now TV or on demand on Sky Go.

 If you’re not already a Sky customer, you can get yourself a Sky Stream box, which comes with a Sky TV entertainment package and a free subscription to Netflix’s basic plan.
 Sky currently has a deal on the device, where you get it completely free for an entire month, including the entertainment package (was £29 per month, now free for a month, Sky.com), giving you access to Sky Atlantic, Sky Showcase and Sky Max.